Arcola, Illinois

 Arcola is a city in Douglas County, Illinois, United States.
-The population was 2,927 at the 2020 census.
+The population was 2,915 at the 2024 census.
 The city was founded in 1855, when the Illinois Central Railroad was built through the county.
 The railroad itself was responsible for surveying, platting and founding the town.

 History

+The city was named Arcola after the town of Arcole, Italy, where the Battle of Arcole took place.

 Arcola was the birthplace in 1880 of John Barton Gruelle, or "Johnny" Gruelle, who created Raggedy Ann and Raggedy Andy, the loveable American dolls and storybook characters.
 He used artistic skills learned from his painter father, Richard Buckner Gruelle, combined with his self-taught writing skills to create stories expressing regional values and aesthetic images.
 His artistic granddaughter, Joni Gruelle Wannamaker, manages the Raggedy Ann Museum in Arcola.

+In 1904 Arcola was one of the towns selected to have a Carnegie Public Library built.
+The Arcola Carnegie Public Library was finished in 1905 and eventually was listed on the National Register of Historic Places in 2002.

 A nationally known tourist attraction, Rockome Gardens, which featured large formal gardens, concrete fencing and architecture, and many Amish-influenced attractions was located just outside of Arcola.
 Rockome Gardens was built in 1937 and was operated for nearly 80 years by members of the local Old Order Amish community.
 In 2015, the Rockome Gardens property was sold to a local developer and has since been converted into Aikman Wildlife Adventure, a drive-through wildlife park which officially launched in 2016.

 Arcola is also known for housing the world's only Hippie Memorial, created by Bob Moomaw, who died in 1998.
 He worked as a railroad clerk and tax assessor, but did not like either job.
 As an eccentric, independent artist with strong beliefs, he was able to give voice to his feelings, passions and opinions through his art and the writing on the sides of his buildings.
 He created the 62-foot-long artwork starting in 1992 to say something about his life and the era during which he lived.
 A nearby marker gives an interpretation of his work.